-Koji Lid size small is a professional-style container that is ideal for making koji at home.
-The Koji lid, in Japanese called kojibuta or morobuta, is the proper tool to make koji.
+Koji tray small size is a professional-style container that is ideal for making koji at home.
+Called kojibuta or morobuta in Japanese, the koji tray is the proper tool to make koji.
 This product is currently hard to find in the market.

-Crafted with local Japanese cedar wood, this product is constructed by hand one part after another by skillful craftmans.
+Crafted with Japanese cedarwood, this product is constructed by hand, one part after another by skillful artisans.
 This product has the perfect size for our Household Koji Fermenter PF100-48H.
-One fermenter has 3 sections and each S size koji lid can fit into one section of the fermenter.
+One fermenter has three sections, and each S-size koji tray can fit into one section of the fermenter.

 Uses “Nagara Cedar” from Gifu Prefecture

-Nagara cedar refers to cedars that are produced in the Nagara River basin in Gujo District and Takegi District of Gifu Prefecture.
+Nagara cedar refers to cedars produced in the Nagara River basin in Gujo District and Takegi District of Gifu Prefecture.
 The name means “long and good cedar”.
-Cedar is suitable for making koji because it has no natural antibacterial effect like cypress.
+Cedar is suitable for koji because it has no natural antibacterial effect like cypress.

-One Koji Lid Can Make Up to 1kg of Rice Grain
+One Koji Tray Can Make Up to 1kg of Rice Koji

 No Preservatives Used